 - Wood Street Communications, started in 2014, provides students the opportunity to work with local nonprofits seeking assistance with communications services.

-- Center for Media Innovation: An integrated, 4,000-square-foot, New York City-style media facility opening in 2016.
+- Center for Media Innovation: An integrated, 4,000-square-foot, New York City-style media facility opened in 2016.

 Bachelor of Arts Degrees